hapify/hapify/docs/en/docs/code-samples/javascript.md

     }
     ```

-## Output model description as JSON
+## Generate a JSON description of the data model

-This template will output a JSON that lists fields and resolves dependencies between models.
+This template will produce a JSON that lists the fields and resolves the dependencies between the models.

 === "JavaScript"